DeadJokerNotFunny/RHW-Bugs-And-Suggestions/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+What is the bug?

 **To Reproduce**
-Steps to reproduce the behavior:
 What should I do to reproduce the same bug?

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.